 - Heat the oil in a large pot over medium heat.
 Sauté the onions for about two minutes, or until softened and slightly browned.2 teaspoons olive oil, 1 small onion

 - Add the potatoes, leeks, and garlic, and cook for another 3-4 minutes, stirring frequently to prevent sticking*.
-Add the thyme, salt, and pepper, followed by the vegetable broth.400 grams about 4 medium potatoes, cut into 2 cm (1 inches) pieces, 2 medium leeks, 2 cloves garlic, 1 tablespoon thyme, 1 teaspoon salt, 1/2 teaspoon pepper, 1/4 teaspoon cayenne pepper, 1 litre water
+Add the thyme, salt, and pepper, followed by the vegetable broth.400 grams potatoes, 2 medium leeks, 2 cloves garlic, 1 tablespoon thyme, 1 teaspoon salt, 1/2 teaspoon pepper, 1/4 teaspoon cayenne pepper, 1 litre vegetable broth

 - Increase the heat to high and bring the soup to a rolling boil, covered.
-Add the beans.250 grams cooked or canned white beans, drained and rinsed
+Add the beans.250 grams cooked or canned white beans

 - Reduce the heat and simmer for 20-25 minutes, or until the potatoes can be easily pierced with a fork.